semaphoreci/docs/docs/reference/semaphore-changelog.md

 ### Week of Jan 7, 2019

-- New feature: Billing insights.
+- New feature: Billing Insights.
 Organization owners can now see the top spending projects and daily spending charts which contain spending per machine type.
 Data is available for any selected period.
 - Launching a promotion manually now shows a confirmation dialog.
-- Fixed: checkout command doesn't fail on git reference tags.
+- Fixed: checkout command no longer fails on git reference tags.

 ### Week of Dec 17, 2018

 - New feature: Restart workflow.
-  Available via the “Restart" button on the workflow page, or `sem rebuild workflow <id>` in CLI.
+  Available via the “Restart" button on the workflow page or `sem rebuild workflow <id>` in CLI.
 - [checkout](https://docs.semaphoreci.com/reference/toolbox-reference/#libcheckout)
   runs faster by doing a shallow git clone.